Cerca de Pedras São Benedito Pulped Natural

 Since 2020

 Today, Cerca de Pedras serves as Silvio’s centre of operations in Piatã.
-The beautiful homestead is Silvio’s residence during the harvest and when he visits the region, and all evaluations are done at his cupping lab on site.
-Led by Kleumon Moreira of Sitio Canaã, Silvio’s team assist with the roasting and cupping, as well as with the day-to-day operations of the property.
-At the wet mill, Kleumon also manages processing for harvested cherries.
-While some controlled fermentation experimentation happens on site, the focus is on producing sweet, clean and repeatable coffees with a refined acidity and a distinct taste of place.
-Facilities are also made available to other producers, like Kleumon himself, and they serve as a model for local producers to learn techniques that will improve their crop.
+The estate’s beautiful homestead is Silvio’s residence during the harvest or when he visits the region, and all evaluations are done at his cupping lab on site.
+Led by Kleumon, a total of 12 staff are employed full-time, with an additional 25 seasonal workers coming on board during the harvest.
+Silvio’s capable team assist with the roasting and cupping, as well as with the day-to-day operations of the property.

 Head here to learn more about Silvio and the incredible work he’s done in Brazil.